mvcds/my-library/summaries/accessibility/4 - It's impossible to be accessible for everybody.md

 > It's impossible to be accessible for everybody

-And not only due to some extreme cases of [[accessibility]] requirements
+And not only due to some extreme cases of [[Accessibility]] requirements

  #quote by trainer of [[0 - Accessibility]]